spectre-app/cli/README.md

 ## Components

-The source is broken down into several components:
+The source is broken down into several components, each hosted in their own repository.
+Submodules are used to correlate dependencies.

  - [api](https://gitlab.com/spectre.app/api): The algorithm's reference implementation and API library.
 There is a C, Java and W3C interface.
  - [cli](https://gitlab.com/spectre.app/cli): The official command-line interface for POSIX systems.